Why Would You Want To Use IoT Asset Tracking System

-GPS asset tracking is mostly used for the large expensive assets that are often on the road and for
+GPS asset tracking is mostly used for the large assets that are often on the road and for

 which you need to track the exact location at all times, no matter where they are.

 For other asset types, BLE or RFID asset tracking are more suitable.
 BLE and RFID asset tracking methods are comparable.

 them to a backed cloud software.

-You can purchase all components (tags, gateways, cloud software) from the same provider - this way you can be sure that all components are compatible, will seamlessly
+You can purchase all IoT asset tracking system components from one vendor.
+If you do this you can be sure that all parts of the IoT system are compatible.

-If you a little bit more technically savvy, you can also purchase components of the IoT asset tracking system from different vendors.
+If you a little bit more technically savvy, you can buy parts of the IoT asset tracking system from different vendors.

-that you selected can read the data format sent by the gateway.
+of your choice can read the data format sent by the gateway.

 What Results Do You Get From The IoT Asset Tracking System